ademmanuel01/face-recognition/README.md

 Using the main **building_features** function

-**building_features** -
+**building_features**
 * **CMake**
 * **Dlib**
-* **Open CV**
+* **Open CV**.

 *CMake: CMake is a cross-platform free an open source software tool.
 This is used to manage the software building process using compiler independent method*.

 *Dlib: is a dynamic library.
 This is actually a modem C++ to solve real life problem.
 This contains machine learning algorithms and tools for building complex software in C++ to solve real life problem.
-Most of the Machine Learning packages are built on Dlib*
+Most of the Machine Learning packages are built on Dlib*.

 *Open CV (opensource computer vision) This is a very popular opensource library implementing Computer Vision algorithms using Machine Learning*.